purplebird-agency/purplebird-mailer-client/README.md

 - Push to GitHub
 - Trigger the GitHub Action to publish to npm

+**Note:** The workflow automatically checks if a version already exists on npm and will skip publishing if it does (to prevent errors).
+Always bump the version before publishing.

 **Option 2: Manual tagging**
 ```bash
 # Update version in package.json manually, then: